Kaef/ulisp-esp/README.md

     0x0002: DEBUG_SDCARD -- debug information for sdcard (closing before deepsleep) tbd.

+### Added functions
+* sleep functions (deepsleep and lightsleep), see next chapter
+* sd-card functions
+  * (ls) -- list directory
+  this function has just side effects, printing the file-list at screen a later version may return a list of files (or list of (list of file, size))

 ### Deepsleep functions (developed in brach 'dev-deepsleep', merged back to master (2018-11-26))
 Because ESP32 has many wakeup possibilities which can be combined I decided to add separate functions to activate the wakeup-sources, similar to the